 *Educational Classes In Person & Virtually

-*Educational Experiences with our Parrots.*Private Educational Family Tours & Experiences*All our parrots, toucans, and flamingos MUST be health certified and DNA sexed to be in our home.
-If you haven't done this, we can do this for you.
+*Educational Experiences with our Parrots.*Private Educational Family Tours & Experiences*All our parrots, and toucans MUST be health certified and DNA sexed to be in our home.
+If you haven't done this, we can do this for you!!!
 However, we are not state or federally funded because we are an exotics rescue.
 So, you are responsible for your own vet bills.
-(This is true for ALL responsible parrot rescues in the country!!) ************************************************
+(This is true for ALL responsible parrot rescues in the country!
+Please do not let any other rescue or sanctuary tell you differently.
+You are responsible for keeping your pet healthy and up to date at the vet, and if you haven't we can do it for you, but you are responsible for bill.) ************************************************

 About Rainbow Parrot Rescue Florida:Rainbow Parrot Rescue Florida is a family-run 501(c)(3) nonprofit dedicated to rescuing and caring for parrots and toucans in need.
 We proudly serve private owners, zoos, shelters, animal services, and educational organizations—providing guidance, support, and a safe place for birds when help is needed most.